AnonymousPlanet/thgtoa/guide.md

 -   Language not matching the country language?

--   Details unknowns in their contact discovery service? (meaning nobody else knows you?)
+-   Details unknowns in their contact discovery service?
+(Meaning nobody else knows you?)

 -   Locking down privacy settings after signing-up?